-Cornell Health provides primary-care services for Cornell students only.
+Cornell Health does not provide primary medical or episodic care for Cornell employees.
 However, many of our services are available to faculty members, staff, and post-docs (including temporary and term employees).

 Services for Cornell employees include: